Sub Process

 Vocabularies Panel Settings

-During an in-progress Request, if ProcessMaker Platform evaluates that the Request data no longer complies with all Vocabularies to that moment, the Request status changes from In Progress to Error.
-The error displays in the Request summary.
-Vocabularies are cumulative in an in-progress Request: as the Request progresses, if Request data does not conform with any Vocabulary's JSON schema to that moment in the Request, the Request errors.
+Use a Vocabulary on a Form Task to validate that Request data complies with the Vocabulary's JSON schema after the Task assignee submits the Task.
+Multiple Vocabularies can be assigned to a Form Task object.
+During an in-progress Request, if the Request data no longer complies with all assigned Vocabularies, the Request status changes from In Progress to Error in the Request summary.
+Vocabularies are cumulative in an in-progress Request: as the Request progresses, if Request data does not conform with any Vocabulary's JSON schema, the request status displays an error.
+For more information What is a Vocabulary? and Create a New Vocabulary.

 3. Expand the Vocabularies panel if it is not presently expanded.
 The Assigned setting displays.